 I know this person pretty well and I know she loves the hell out of her dog and would NEVER do anything to hurt her.

-She was lucky.
-Had her AC died, she wouldn't have known, and her dog surely would have died a miserable death.
+Had her AC died, she wouldn't have known.
+Her dog would have died a miserable death.

 This, depending on the temperature, shade, and more, could cause the temps to rise quickly inside of your RV.